🇨🇳 中文

 dispatching-parallel-agentsWhen multiple independent tasks can run concurrentlyWhen 2+ tasks have no dependencies

-verification-before-completionBefore claiming work is doneAutomatic before commit/merge
+verification-before-completionBefore claiming work is doneRequires explicit rule in CLAUDE.md

 When combined, OpenSpec leads the planning phase, Superpowers leads the coding phase — each owns its stage: